 Interns will shadow or work under the direction of an engineer and/or other professionals experienced in the solid waste industry.
 While working on specific engineering-based projects, interns will be introduced to all facets of the solid waste industry and will be exposed to a variety of local environmental issues, including biological conservation and restoration, water quality protection, and solid waste disposal.
 Safety skills will be emphasized as interns works in a close-knit environment that provides ample interdisciplinary (engineering and operational) support with which to accomplish objectives.

 Please Note: if the intern is based in the Santa Ana Headquarters office there will be more emphasis on the administrative side of the industry and less emphasis on field assignments.

-Minimum 20 - 25 hours per week for 3 - 6 months.
+Minimum 20 - 25 hours per week for 3 or more months.
+A minimum of 3 months is required to obtain adequate training.
 Applicants able to schedule the maximum hours/duration listed for the internship typically gain a more in-depth experience.

 Benefits Available to Intern:

 Although this is an unpaid internship that does not lead to permanent employment, the position offers a broad learning experience under the supervision of a practicing engineer within an office and/or field environment, an opportunity to apply academic skills/knowledge to the workplace, exposure to the public sector and the field of waste management, and an opportunity to gain insight into solid waste solutions available for Orange County residents.

 Interns will be responsible for supplying their own clothing, boots, and sun protection appropriate for a field/office mixed work environment.

 Interns may be required to drive a personnel vehicle to off-site locations.
 Mileage reimbursement is available for authorized travel.
 Interns who operate a personal vehicle as part of their duties must possess a valid state-issued driver’s license and proof of auto insurance coverage for personal injuries and property damage.